tensorflow/tensorflow/tensorflow/docs_src/performance/performance_guide.md

 Still more performance gains can be had from micro-architectural information on the underlying NUMA configuration in multi-socket Intel Xeon processor-based platforms.
-These are especially useful for (inference models)[https://software.intel.com/en-us/articles/boosting-deep-learning-training-inference-performance-on-xeon-and-xeon-phi#inpage-nav-5], where sub-socket partitioning can be useful for multiple inference streams.
+These are especially useful for [inference models], where sub-socket partitioning can be useful for multiple inference streams.

 #### Tuning MKL for the best performance